samcottle/freecodecamp/notes/backend.md

 Node.js uses a command line tool called NPM to manage packages.

 The quickest way to get started with a new Node project is by using the `npm init` command.
-This walks through the creation of the standard Node files.
+This walks through the creation of the standard Node files, such as `package.json` and an entry point file (usually `index.js`).

-### Standard files and folders:
+## Standard files and folders

 - `package.json` file: When building a new project, NPM generates a `package.json` file.
 This lists all the dependencies for the project.